joshf/Burden/README.markdown

 3. Upload the Burden folder to your server via FTP or your hosts control panel
 4. Open up http://yoursite.com/Burden/installer in your browser and enter your database/user details
 5. Delete the "installer" folder from your server
-6. Login to the admin panel using the username and password you set during the install process
+6. Login to Burden using the username and password you set during the install process
 7. Add your tasks
 8. Burden should now be set up

 Usage:
 ------

 Login to the script and add your tasks.
-For each task you can set a due date, its category and whether or not it is of high importance.
-You can also easily edit, delete or mark tasks as completed by using the admin panel.
+For each task you can set a due date, a category, add extra details and whether or not it is of high importance.
+You can also easily edit, delete or mark tasks as completed by using the script.

 Rather than save all of your categories, Burden will only keep categories for non-deleted tasks.
 This helps to stop the build up of unnecessary categories.